Home Referral Marketing How Can Referral Marketing Increase Sales?

 8. How do I encourage customers to actually use the referral program?

-Actively promote the program through email campaigns, in-app messages, social media, and post-purchase pages.
+Actively promote the program through email marketing, in-app messages, social media, and post-purchase pages.
 Reminding customers at the right moments—such as after a positive experience—significantly increases participation.

 9. Can referral marketing replace paid advertising?